UMBC Resource Page for Sexual Misconduct and Other Related Misconduct

 - RAC: Main lobby, male and female restrooms

-- The Commons: Ground Floor in both gender-neutral restrooms
+- The Commons: Ground Floor in both all gender restrooms

 - Performing Arts and Humanities Building: 2nd Floor

-- The Commons: Ground Floor has 2 gender-neutral restrooms
+- The Commons: Ground Floor has 2 all gender restrooms

 - Biological Sciences Building, First Floor